FirmoDaniel/A-Better-Puppers/README.md

     * Achieved - The site has 5 pages.
 Index & Socialsation have minor JS, while Excercise and Feeding guide have more substantial interactivity via guides.
 2. Site Responses: Use JS to have the site produce relevant responses dependant on users' actions.
      * Achieved - Both the feeding guide and excercise guide respond to user input selections from drop downs, and directly from typed input.
-3. Documentation: Write a README.md file for your project that explains what the project does and the value it provides.
+3. Documentation: Write a 'README' file for your project that explains what the project does and the value it provides.
     * Achieved - Overview of project outline in the 'Project aim' section.
 4. Write JS code that cycles through data and handles incoreect user entires, and store non-trival code in external sources using all applicale readability standards suchs as indentation and comments where needed.
  * Achieved - Both guides deploy if/else loops and conditional responses via text messages or class changes depending on user interaction.